 - 15. The AAF was reported to the IOC on 27 July 2016 and after the verification process according to Article 7.2.2 of the IOC Anti-Doping Rules Applicable to the Games of the XXIX Olympiad Beijing 2008 (hereinafter: IOC ADR) a Disciplinary Commission was established by the IOC President pursuant to Article 7.2.4 IOC ADR, in order to hear the case. - 16.
 On the same day, on 27 July 2016, the Athlete, through the Chinese NOC, was notified of the AAF and of the initiation of disciplinary proceedings to be conducted by the IOC Disciplinary Commission (IOC DC).
 Furthermore, the Athlete was informed about the right to request and attend the analysis of the B2 sample. - 17.
 On 1 August 2016, the Athlete, through the Chinese NOC, transmitted to the IOC the completed AAF Notification Appendix indicating the she did not accept the AAF and requested to analyse her B2 sample.
-She further communicated that she would not attend that event either personally or through a representative. - 18.
-As notified to the Athlete, the opening and analysis of the B2 sample was performed on 9 August 2016 by the Lausanne laboratory in the presence of an independent witness and confirmed the presence of two prohibited substances, namely GHRP-2 and sibutramine.
-These results were reported to the IOC on 11 August 2016.
+She further communicated that she would not attend that event either personally or through a representative. - As notified to the Athlete, the opening and analysis of the B2 sample was performed on 9 August 2016 by the Lausanne laboratory in the presence of an independent witness and confirmed the presence of GHRP-2.
+This result was reported to the IOC on 11 August 2016.